 Sketch a Read Aloud Picture

 A response to reading can take many forms.
-Instead of being asked to write in response to a read-aloud, children can answer a prompt or reflect on a book through illustrations.
+Instead of being asked to write in response to a read-aloud, children can certainly answer a prompt or reflect on a book through illustrations.
 Adobe Sketch and Drawing with Carl are two great iPad apps that give students access to art tools on their tablets.
-You might ask them to bring the tablets to the rug and sketch a response to a question that you pose.
+You might ask them to bring the tablets to the rug.
+Then they can sketch a response to a question that you pose.
 Students can show their drawings to a neighbor or pass their devices in a circle to share with classmates.

 Record a Response

 In a post last year, I shared how teachers can tweet the read-aloud.
-If you don’t have a class Twitter account, you can still ask students to respond to reading in a similar fashion.
+If you don’t have a class Twitter account, don’t worry.
+You can still ask students to respond to reading in a similar fashion.
 Provide students with a prompt like these:

 - In 140 characters or less, tell one thing that surprised you in this book.